 Williams's recent decision to step away from the world of tennis shook millions of fans around the world.
 The initial announcement came in the form of an emotional Vogue essay penned by Williams in August 2022.

-Serena Williams is moving on.
-After years of speculation, the tennis titan announced her retirement in the September 2022 issue of Vogue.
-Williams said she would like to focus on growing her family without having to compete while pregnant, as she did while expecting her first child, Olympia Ohanian.
-Williams will also tend to her venture capital firm, Serena Ventures.
-The upcoming US Open, beginning on Aug.
-29, will mark her final match.
+At the time, Williams said she wanted to focus on growing her family without having to compete while pregnant, as she did while expecting her first child, Olympia Ohanian.
+Williams also said that she wanted to tend to her venture capital firm, Serena Ventures.

 "I have never liked the word retirement.
-It doesn't feel like a modern word to me," Williams said, before stating her preference: evolution.
+It doesn't feel like a modern word to me," Williams told Vogue, stating her preference: evolution.
 "I'm here to tell you that I'm evolving away from tennis, toward other things that are important to me."

-Despite the growing conversation about her retirement in the tennis world, Williams said she rarely spoke about the subject with those close to her, including her husband, Alexis Ohanian.
+Even as the conversation around her retirement grew in the tennis world, Williams said she rarely spoke about the subject with those close to her, including her husband, Alexis Ohanian.
 In fact, her therapist was the only person she discussed her retirement with.
-"It's like a taboo topic," she said.
+"It's like a taboo topic," she said in the Vogue piece.
 "It's like it's not real until you say it out loud."